QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygenlocal/index.md

 1. Clone the repo containing this quickstart to a local folder on a Linux, Mac or Windows platform.
 1. Retrieve a token from the {{< externalLink link="https://portal.qrypt.com/tokens" text="Qrypt Portal" >}}
 1. (Optional) Create an environment variable **QRYPT_TOKEN** for it.
 For simplicity, the commands below will be referencing a **QRYPT_TOKEN** environment variable but you can also just use the token direclty in the commands below.
-1. Download the Qrypt Security SDK for your platform.
+1. Download the Qrypt Security SDK from the {{< externalLink link="https://portal.qrypt.com/downloads/sdk-downloads" text="Qrypt Portal" >}} for your platform.
 1. Inside the cloned repo, create a lib folder
 1. Extract the Qrypt Security SDK.
 1. Remane the extracted folder to "QryptSecurity"